What is an Overlay treatment?

 How is resurfacing scheduled?

-For safety reason and as a reminder, please keep children and pets away from construction areas AT ALL TIMES.
+For safety reasons, and as a reminder, please keep children and pets away from construction areas at all times.
 We appreciate your cooperation and support.